IBM/Ionic-MFP-App/DETAILED.md

 #### 4.2.2 Point the MFP adapter to your Cloudant service instance

 Generate Cloudant API Key
- * In the Cloudant dashboard, under `my ward` database, click on *Permissions* and then click on *Generate API Key* as shown in the snapshot below.
+ * In the Cloudant dashboard, under `myward` database, click on *Permissions* and then click on *Generate API Key* as shown in the snapshot below.
  * Make a note of the Key and Password generated.
  * The newly added key would get listed under Cloudant users with default permission of *reader* only.
 Select the checkbox under *writer* next to the new key to give it write permission as well.